telerik/reporting-docs/knowledge-base/http-error-net-core.md

 ```
 2. Upgrade to .NET Core 3.0 or downgrade to .NET Core 2.1.

-Note that in .NET Core 3.0 the problem has been solved.
-The problem does not exist also in .NET Core 2.1.
+Note that in .NET Core 2.1 the problem does not exist and in .NET Core 3.0 the problem has been solved.